Blekinge: Subdivisions

 Hundreds (in Götaland incl.
 Blekinge called härad in Swedish, in Svealand called hundare) were the historical subdivisions of a Swedish province.
 Blekinge's hundreds were Bräkne Hundred, Eastern Hundred, Lister Hundred, and Medelstad Hundred.

 Language

 In Blekinge the dialect was historically closely related to Danish and eastern Scanian, which is most likely an effect of the former administrative links to Scania.

 Today, the dialect is not as significant as before, with the exception of Listerlandet with its special language.
-The eastern dialect of Danish can also be found on the Danish island of Bornholm.

 Sports

 Football in the province is administered by Blekinge Fotbollförbund.